aescarias/mathwise/README.md

 - The factorial operator is still fairly buggy and may not work in some cases.
 - Inputting nothing will cause an error
+- Multiline support is also meh...
+It could be better.

 ## :books: Things to add